The Old Lady leapfrogged leaders Udinese in the table after coming from behind to secure an away draw in Rome on Monday night

 After eventually getting on level terms, Antonio Conte’s side had Buffon to thank for preventing them from throwing it all away within 60 seconds after Vidal clumsily tripped Erik Lamela inside the box.

-The Italy international goalkeeper sprung to his right to expertly block Totti’s powerful spot-kick and ensure his side remained on level terms.
+The Italy international goalkeeper sprung to expertly block Totti’s powerful spot-kick and ensure his side remained on level terms.

-And while the save proved enough for the point needed to leapfrog Udinese, Juventus could, and probably should, have taken all three points, but Stekelenburg made a series of important late saves to deny substitutes Fabio Quagliarella and Emanuele Giaccherini.
+And while the save proved enough for the point needed to leapfrog Udinese, Juventus could, and probably should, have taken all three points, but Stekelenburg made important late saves to deny substitutes Fabio Quagliarella and Emanuele Giaccherini.

 The table-toppers return to league duty on Sunday afternoon when they host strugglers Novara at Juventus Stadium.
 Luis Enrique’s side, meanwhile, journey south to face Napoli at Stadio San Paolo later that night.